blockscout/blockscout-rs/da-indexer/README.md

 ```bash
 just generate-entities
 ```
-+ Now you ready to start API server!
++ Now you are ready to start API server!
 Just run it:
 ```
 just run
 ```